Mirantis/k0rdent-enterprise-docs-publish/docs/addons/ceph/configuration/MiraCeph.md

 ## Status

-The **status** section of MiraCeph reflects the current state of the Ceph cluster configuration as processed by the Ceph controller.
+The `status` section of `MiraCeph` reflects the current state of the Ceph cluster configuration as processed by the Ceph controller.

 Key fields include:
-- **clusterVersion:** Current Ceph cluster version.
+- `clusterVersion`: Current Ceph cluster version.
-- **phase:** Current MiraCeph phase.
+- `phase`: Current `MiraCeph` phase.
-- **message:** Description of the current phase.
+- `message`: Description of the current phase.
-- **validation:** Contains the last validated generation and the result of validation.
+- `validation`: Contains the last validated generation and the result of validation.

 Example:
 ```yaml